-- Improved levels of thermal insulation, high-performance double glazing, along with good building sealing and reduced infiltration levels.
-This will be further supported through the adoption of thermal imaging and air permeability reviews to ensure the nominated building integrity is achieved. - Good levels of daylight beyond the minimum requirements of the Better Apartment Design Guidelines and good views out to high quality internal or external views will ensure that the occupants will be provided with well-lit spaces and high levels of visual comfort. - Landscaping will be predominately native/ drought tolerant planting with subsoil drip irrigation and moisture sensor controls to minimise irrigation demand. - Occupant health will be improved through the reduction of indoor air pollutant levels by specifying ultra-low VOC paints, low VOC levels for adhesives, sealants and carpets, and low formaldehyde engineered wood products.
+- BAROONDARA PLANNING SCHEME Improved levels of thermal insulation, high-performance double glazing, along with good building sealing and reduced infiltration levels.

+This will becourted turning the adoption of thermal imaging and air permeability reviews to ensure the nominated building drity is achieved.

+ENDORSED PLAN - Good levels of daylight be yond the minimum hequirements of the Better Apartment Design Guidelines and good views out to high quality in ernal or external views will ensure that the occupants will be provided with well-lit spaces and high levels of visual comfort. - Landscaping will be predominately native drought for the predominately n - Occupant health will be improved through the reduction of indoor air pollutant levels by specifying ultra-low VOC paints, low VOC levels for adhesives, sealants and carpets, and low formaldehyde engineered wood products.